chaos-polymtl/rpt/README.md

 # ANN reconstruction

-The ANN reconstruction folder includes diffirent codes for particle position reconstruction in 1D, 2D and 3D.
+The ANN reconstruction folder includes different codes for particle position reconstruction in 1D, 2D, and 3D.
+In any of the `ANN_Reconstruction` codes, we follow the subsequent steps:
+1. We define the number of training points, denoted as `NUM_TP`.
+This excludes the points that we intend to avoid training the ANN with, for later reconstruction and testing purposes.
+2. We fill the `Feed` vector with the post-processed counts and their corresponding positions.
+With the knowledge of the home position of the robot, we subtract its position from all the training positions, effectively setting the home position as the origin of the experiment.
+3. We set up the concatenation layer to provide input to the initial hidden layer of the ANN.................................................................................